fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Researcher
 - Biologist
 ---
 Hi!
 I’m Fumi Tanizawa, a senior majoring in Computational Biology at Harvey Mudd College, originally from Tokyo, Japan.
 I am passionate about molecular genetics and genetic medicine, with research experience at Johns Hopkins Medicine, Scripps Research, and the National University of Singapore.
-My primary interest is in infectious disease immunology, focusing on neglected tropical diseases.
+My primary interest is in infectious disease immunology, particularly parasitology, with a focus on neglected tropical diseases.
 My aspiration is to lead research that transforms our understanding and treatment of human health issues.

 <i class="fas fa-download  pr-1 fa-fw"></i> Download my [curriculum vitae](fuminoritanizawa_cv.pdf).